ruthomolara/Gundeaths-Project/README.md

 Tools Used: SQL and Tableau

+Questions explored

+1: How many males and females are included in this study?

+ 2: How many educated females are included in this study?

+ 3: What is the number of suicide gun deaths by gender in the United States from 2012 to 2014, by gender?

+ 4: What is the number of gun deaths by race in the United States

+ 5: What is the percentage of suicide gun deaths in the United States from 2012 to 2014, by year?

+ 6: How would you classify death cause by gender?

+ 7: What is the age distribution of death by gun in the US between 2012-2014?

+ 8: Which 5 locations have the highest numbers of gun death in the US between 2012-2014, and what are the leading intents in those locations?

 Description:
 This comprehensive dataset offers an in-depth look at gun-related deaths in the United States from 2012 to 2014, as reported by the Centers for Disease Control and Prevention (CDC).
 It provides a rich source of information for public health research, policy development, and sociological studies, offering a nuanced understanding of the dynamics and demographics of gun-related fatalities.